Skip to content

 On the NFF website, the announcement for the day was still quite combative.
 'Where does the industry stand a year after the publication of the Olsberg report?
 What are the key first steps we can take after the Film Debate in December 2023?
 What can the industry do to unite from positive power?'

 As a reminder, I will sum up super briefly what caused a stir last year.
-First of all, these were the results of the study carried out by research firm Olsberg SPI, which confirmed that Dutch film makes little impression abroad.
+First and foremost, these were the results of the study conducted by research firm Olsberg SPI, which confirmed that Dutch film makes little impression abroad.
 Although we produce many more films than, say, Denmark, we hardly see Dutch titles in the main competition of the big four festivals.
 Unlike the Danes.

 More or less consecutively, in December, the av sector addressed the quality and reach of Dutch feature films.
 I note some keywords from the action points and recommendations: more space, time and resources to develop a film; cooperation and trust; better marketing, good relations with festivals; stricter Film Fund, more money for fewer titles; be authentic.